thomaswmellor-eng/open_deep_research/README.md

 This implementation focuses on efficiency and parallelization, making it ideal for faster report generation with less direct user involvement.

+You can customize the multi-agent implementation through several parameters:

+- `supervisor_model`: Model for the supervisor agent (default: "anthropic:claude-3-5-sonnet-latest")
+- `researcher_model`: Model for researcher agents (default: "anthropic:claude-3-5-sonnet-latest")
+- `number_of_queries`: Number of search queries to generate per section (default: 2)
+- `search_api`: API to use for web searches (default: "tavily", options include "duckduckgo", "none")
+- `ask_for_clarification`: Whether the supervisor should ask clarifying questions before research (default: false) - **Important**: Set to `true` to enable the Question tool for the supervisor agent
+- `mcp_server_config`: Configuration for MCP servers (optional)
+- `mcp_prompt`: Additional instructions for using MCP tools (optional)
+- `mcp_tools_to_include`: Specific MCP tools to include (optional)

 ## MCP (Model Context Protocol) Support

 The multi-agent implementation (`src/open_deep_research/multi_agent.py`) supports MCP servers to extend research capabilities beyond web search.
 MCP tools are available to research agents alongside or instead of traditional search tools, enabling access to local files, databases, APIs, and other data sources.